 The Poseidon Principles is an initiative that aims to establish a framework for assessing and sharing the carbon footprint of ship finance portfolios.
 There are currently around 30 leading banks signed up, with many more expected to follow.
 If you’re looking to invest in new shipping assets, getting the finance to build them could be easier if they’re designed to be more environmentally friendly.

-Get all the facts you need about future fuels from these handy one-page quick guides:
+Get all the facts you need about alternative fuels from these handy one-page quick guides:

 Which future fuels are renewable?